kisswiki/kisswiki/src/databases/mongodb/learn.md

 `mongoTuning.executionStats(doc)`

 In the example there is no longer `SORT` - MongoDB was able to use index to return documents in sorted order without an explicit sort.

+#### The Query Profiler

+How do we find the statements that are generating that IO and from there identify the index required?
+This is where the MongoDB profiler comes in.

 ### Tuning MongoDB Code